upggr/ielko-microtrader/README.md

 get_url($analyzer."io.php?apikey=".base64_encode($API_KEY)."&strategy=".$strategy."&real_amount=".$basecoinbal_real."&good_amount=".$basecoinbal_pred."&type=submit_data");

 in the core.php file.
-I also transmit and encoded version of your api keys, just as uniqness, but not the secret.
+I also transmit an encoded version of your api key, just as uniqness, but not the secret.
+If you dont like this, just clone this repo , remove the line and run it without.
+I will soon add an option in the strategy url to disable automatically, but as you can see is perfectly safe!